In physical modeling, there are two types of models:

 Branches — Establishes the relationship between the component variables and nodes.
 This relationship connects the Through and Across variables declared inside the component to the domain Through and Across variables For more information, see Define Relationship Between Component Variables and Nodes.

 setup function can contain assignment

-component instance during model compilation.
-It takes no arguments
+for each component instance during model compilation.
+It takes no

 Structure — Declares the component connections for composite models.
 For more information, see Specifying Component Connections.

 Equation — Declares the component equations for behavioral models.
 These equations may be conditional, and are applied throughout the simulation.
 For more information, see Defining Component Equations.

 Events — Manages the event updates.
 Event modeling lets you perform discrete changes on continuous variables.
 For more information, see Discrete Event Modeling.